ToniLMM/Robotica_Servicios/README.md

 The goal of this exercise is to develop a navigation algorithm that allows a robot to autonomously explore a warehouse environment while generating an accurate map of the area using LIDAR sensor data.

+### NAVIGATION

+The robot uses a finite state machine (FSM), this design keeps the navigation simple, robust, and easy to expand.

+**INITIAL_TURN**: The robot performs an initial 90° rotation to align itself with a consistent global direction.
+This ensures that all future movements follow a stable reference orientation.

+**FORWARD**: In this main exploration state, the robot drives straight ahead while monitoring obstacles with the LiDAR.
+If something is detected within a safety distance, the robot immediately stops and prepares to turn.

+**TURN_LEFT / TURN_RIGHT**: These states rotate the robot by a fixed angle when an obstacle blocks the path or when the exploration pattern requires a directional shift.
+A proportional controller ensures accurate rotation before moving on.

+**FORWARD_1M**: The robot advances exactly one meter using odometry feedback.
+This helps enforce a structured, grid-like exploration pattern.
+If an obstacle appears during this movement, the robot interrupts the motion and transitions into a turn.

 ### Final Viedos